U.S. Department of Labor

-To the extent FACA and other laws permit, NACOSH membership also should be consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
+To the extent FACA and other laws permit, NACOSH membership is consistent with achieving the greatest impact, scope and credibility among diverse stakeholders.
 The diversity in membership includes, but is not limited to, race, gender, disability, sexual orientation, and gender identity.

 To provide for Committee continuity, NACOSH members normally serve staggered two-year terms that expire at the end of a given calendar year (29 CFR 1912a.3).
-At the discretion of the Secretary, members may be appointed to successive terms and removed at any time.
+At the discretion of the Secretary, members may be appointed to successive terms and removed at any time (29 CFR 1912a.3).

 SUBCOMMITTEES AND WORK GROUPS: